mikemwanga/Sequencing_Reports/README.md

 ## Sequencing_Reports
-Dashboard to review weekly sequencing reports from the lab
+This dashboard is set to review weekly sequencing reports from the lab

 This platform summarizes weekly sequencing data generated from the lab.
 The summary includes tabulation of number of samples collected, successfully sequenced, and observed variants from the data.